 Okay, please check back soon.
 Meanwhile, you can take a look at the first issue.

-The first issue of Subprimal Poetry Art is almost ready.
+The first issue of Subprimal Poetry Art/Music is almost ready.
 Watch for our publication date of August 1, 2013.

 As you may know, many of our pieces have an audio portion to accompany the text.
 With the embedded flash audio player, you can listen to the work as you read along.
 So far, all of the readings have been put to music, something that I love to do.
 As always, we start with the recorded reading and look for musical accompaniment to support and augment the tone and cadence of the author.